bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/graph.rst

 ==============

-Bokeh lets you create network graph visualizations and configure interactions between edges and nodes
+Bokeh lets you create network graph visualizations and configure interactions between edges and nodes.

 Overview
 --------